Summary

 Common Mistakes to Avoid

 Don't sacrifice substance for style.
-Old-style industry backers want full information, not just pretty pictures.
+Traditional industry backers want full information, not just pretty pictures.
 Your visuals should boost understanding, not replace important details.

 Avoid generic business plan templates designed for tech startups.
-Old-style industries have specific needs and expectations that generic templates don't address.
-Industry-specific parts are key for credibility.
+Traditional industries have specific needs and expectations that generic templates don't address.
+Industry-specific elements are essential for credibility.

-Keep rule needs in mind throughout the design process.
+Keep regulatory needs in mind throughout the design process.
 Some industries have specific documentation needs that must be met regardless of visual preferences.
-Rule following always comes before creativity in old-style industries.
+Compliance always comes before creativity in traditional industries.

 Data Validation and Document Management